 Begoun, P. The original beauty bible.
 3rd edition. p.130

-Chatard H. Case of sensitization to perdumes with cuant and general reactions.
+Chatard H. Case of sensitization to diseases with general reactions.
 Vull Soc Fr Dermatol Syphiligr.
 1957; 64: 323.

 Clinics in Dermatology, January-February 1996 p.
 23-27